vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 Configuration of PayPal is well-described in [Adyen's documentation](https://docs.adyen.com/payment-methods/paypal/web-drop-in).

 ### Klarna configuration
-To enable Klarna, you have to add a new payment method in Adyen's dashboard.
+To use Klarna, you have to enable it in Adyen's dashboard.
 Then you should add specified methods to the `availablePaymentMethods` array in `nuxt.config.js`:
 ```js
 // nuxt.config.js